Kripsii/alx-low_level_programming/0x12-singly_linked_lists/README.md

-a function that frees a list_t list.
+A function that prints a given string in Lists_t